Growing Wines that faithfully reflect their Swiss Alpine Origin

 TASTE AND SELECT

 Once a year join us for a wine tasting exclusively for club members.
-Then select your favorite wines or let us send you a case according to your stored preferences.
-Minimum order is 12 bottles and above 24 bottles we ship it to you for free.
+Then select your favorite wines.
+Minimum order is 12 bottles per year and above 24 bottles we ship it to you for free.

 We send you a payment request in your online bank and this single payment covers the wine, taxes, duties and transportation.
 We take care of the paperwork on your behalf and deliver the wine to your door.

-The wine will be delivered to your door together with a payslip for your convenience.
+You pick up the wine at the tasting or we deliver it to your door together with a payslip for your convenience.

 "After 20 years of desk bound work, I finally made the break in the Spring of 2017 and decided to become a full time farmer and winemaker.
 There is a primitive pleasure that comes from feeling the sun on your back, the sweat on your forehead and having a physical product in your hands at the end of a successful growing season.